ChewbaccaJerky/Interview-Questions/ReactJS.md

 # 4. Are you familiar with Flux?

 Flux is an architectural pattern that forces unidirectional data flow.
 Flux design patttern is generic, so you can apply these concepts outside of React Applications.

+![Flux Cycle][Flux-Cycle]

+- Action
+    - The only way to for view components to trigger changes to the store.
+The send a mandatory type key and optional payload keys containing new information.
+They are sent using the store.dispatch() and are the primary drivers of Redux loop.
+- Dispatcher
+    - Dispatches actions.
+- Store
+    - Holds the global state of an application.
+Central component of the Redux's architecture.
+    - Updates App state with the reducers.
+    - Listens for actions to change the global state.
+- View
+    -

+A popular library which implements flux in react is Redux.

+# 5. What are stateless components?
+They are reusable components also known as pure functions.
+Renders onto the DOM, solely with properties that provided.

+# 6. What is Middleware?
+# 6a.
+Explain

+# 7. How does ReactJS work?